What does Earth look like from outer space? And … how far away from Earth can we be and see it still with our own eyes?

 But there is another factor.
 As you go outward from Earth, our world appears closer and closer to the blazing sun.
 As you get farther away, the sun’s glare begins to overwhelm the view of Earth.
 From Pluto – even though Earth would be bright enough to see – you probably couldn’t see it in the sun’s glare.

-So that is the answer.
+So that is the answer to the question of how far you could be from Earth, and still see it with your own eyes.
 Although no one knows for sure because no one has tried it (and because human eyesight varies from person to person), the Earth would become impossible to see with the eye somewhere beyond Saturn’s orbit.

 Now let’s change the game.
 Let’s say we could use instruments, and not just the eye alone.
 Suppose intrepid astronaut-astronomers went to Pluto.
 Suppose they took all the instruments they needed to view Earth in the sun’s glare.
 Could they use telescopes, obscuring disks, and other techniques to get a glimpse of Earth?
 Maybe!